 Eleventh, Defendants may be entitled to a jury trial on the non-core state law claims in Counts 3 and 4.
-Any jury trial would be more efficiently handled in state court instead of by a district (or by consent bankruptcy) court judge.
-These claims also raise the specter of the need for this court to obtain Defendants' consent to the entry a final judgment by a bankruptcy judge.
+Any jury trial would be more efficiently handled in state court instead of by a district (or by consent bankruptcy) judge.
+These claims also raise the specter of the need to obtain Defendants' consent to the entry a final judgment by a bankruptcy judge.

-Twelfth, to the extent Plaintiffs are no longer chapter 13 debtors the dispute is between non-debtors.
+Twelfth, to the extent Plaintiffs are no longer chapter 13 1 2 debtors the dispute is between non-debtors.

-In short, the Tucson Estates factors favor abstention even if "related to" subject matter jurisdiction over the non-core state law claims in Counts 3 and 4 exists or if it is ever found to exist.
+In short, the Tucson Estates factors favor abstention even if "related to" subject matter jurisdiction over the non-core state law claims in Counts 3 and 4 exists.

-Conclusion
+V. Conclusion